-The question of "les avantages matrimoniaux" and disposals of property to a spouse without valuable consideration which is dealt with in Article 35(2) also shows up legislative differences which do not concern only bankruptcy law:
+The question of les avantages matrimoniaux and disposals of property to a spouse without valuable consideration, which is dealt with in Article 35(2), also shows up legislative differences which do not concern only bankruptcy law:

-- Under Belgian Law (Article 557 of the Commercial Code) and French Law (Article 58 of the Law of 1967), "les avantages matrimoniaux" are, under certain conditions, void as against the general body of creditors who, by way of compensation, cannot avail themselves of those granted to the bankrupt; - Under United Kingdom Law, gifts and certain Life assurances are void as against the liquidator if the donor becomes bankrupt within two or ten years according to the case in point (Bankruptcy Act, Section 42).
-Moreover, where property is purchased by a married person and transferred to his or her spouse, it is presumed, in the absence of proof to the contrary, that the property has been donated or settled under a trust; - Under Netherlands law, only promises of matrimonial benefits are void as against the general body of creditors (Article 62 FW); - Under German Law this question is covered by the provisions governing the suspect period: under Section 32(2) KO, transactions carried out without valuable consideration by the bankrupt in favour of his or her spouse during the two years preceding the bankruptcy may be annulled;
+(i) Under Belgian law (Commercial Code, s.
+557) and French law (Act of 1967, s.
+58), les avantages matrimoniaux are, under certain conditions, void as against the general body of creditors who, by way of compensation, cannot avail themselves of those granted to the bankrupt.

+(ii) Under United Kingdom law, gifts and certain life assurances are void as against the liquidator if the donor becomes bankrupt within two or ten years according to the case in point (Bankruptcy Act, s.
+42).
+Moreover, where property is purchased by a married person and transferred to his or her spouse, it is presumed, in the absence of proof to the contrary, that the property has been donated or settled under a trust.

+(iii) Under Netherlands law, only promises of matrimonial benefits are void as against the general body of creditors (FW, s.
+62).

+(iv) Under German law this question is covered by the provisions governing the suspect period: under KO, s.
+32(2), transactions carried out without valuable consideration by the bankrupt in favour of his or her spouse during the two years preceding the bankruptcy may be annulled.

-- Disposals of property effected without valuable consideration during the two years preceding the bankruptcy are declared invalid as against the creditors under Article 64 of the Italian law on bankruptcy, which makes no distinction between the spouse and other beneficiaries.
-This provision is, however, reinforced to a considerable extent by the prohibition of gifts between spouses laid down in Article 781 of the Civil Code which may be invoked by the liquidator75.
+(v) Disposals of property effected without valuable consideration during the two years preceding the bankruptcy are declared invalid as against the creditors under the Italian Bankruptcy Act, s.
+64, which makes no distinction between the spouse and other beneficiaries.
+This provision is, however, reinforced to a considerable extent by the prohibition of gifts between spouses laid down in the Civil Code, s.
+781, which may be invoked by the liquidator.7

 The drawing-up of a common law limited to bankruptcy law could have given rise to excessive difficulties.
-Thus, the Working Party considered it preferable to simply come down in favour of the specific provisions of the law governing the bankruptcy in accordance with the solution most often accepted.
+Thus, the Working Party considered it preferable to simply come down in favour of the